-Japan’s state of emergency is no lock down.
+Japan’s state of emergency is no lockdown.
 What’s in it?

 A. The state of emergency announced Tuesday applies to only Tokyo, neighboring Chiba, Kanagawa and Saitama, Osaka, and Hyogo in the west and Fukuoka in the south.
 That is only seven of Japan’s 47 prefectures.
 Residents are requested to avoid non-essential trips within and outside the designated areas, but there are no restrictions on travel.
 Some Tokyo residents drew criticism for rushing to escape from Tokyo to the countryside.

-A. No, Abe and officials say Japan cannot legally enforce European-style hard lock downs.
+A. No, Abe and officials say Japan cannot legally enforce European-style hard lockdowns.
 Public transportation is operating as normal.
 Most state of emergency measures are requests and instructions.
 Violators cannot be punished unless they fail to comply with orders related to storage or shipment of emergency relief goods and medical supplies.

 A. Japan’s history of repression under fascist governments before and during World War II has left the public wary of government overreach.
 The country’s postwar constitution lays out strict protections for civil liberties.
 Abe’s government was reluctant to risk severe economic repercussions from more severe measures.